The Toast’s Daniel M. Lavery On Work, Writing, And The Cost Of Creative Freedom

-As someone who sits squarely in the middle of the “young, New York-dwelling woman” and “writer who writes primarily on the internet” venn diagram, the fact that I am a Mallory Ortberg fan is probably the most unsurprising thing about me.
-Mallory, and her brilliant, hilarious website The Toast, are two of the things on the internet that consistently inspire people — particularly women — with the possibility of having it all, creatively.
-Her work is concrete evidence that you can be funny, smart, creatively uncompromising, and still turn a profit.
+As someone who sits squarely in the middle of the “young, New York-dwelling woman” and “writer who writes primarily on the internet” venn diagram, the fact that I am a Daniel M. Lavery fan is probably the most unsurprising thing about me.
+Daniel, and his brilliant, hilarious website The Toast, are two of the things on the internet that consistently inspire people with the possibility of having it all, creatively.
+His work is concrete evidence that you can be funny, smart, creatively uncompromising, and still turn a profit.
 And in a world where more and more media outlets are forced to sacrifice creative integrity or niche appeal at the altar of business, The Toast’s very particular sense of humor and tight-knit, hyper-engaged community feel like a bit of an internet oasis.

-I spoke to her recently about creativity, the nitty-gritty of running a website, and all things money.
+I spoke to him recently about creativity, the nitty-gritty of running a website, and all things money.
 Please enjoy an edited version of our conversation below.

 The Financial Diet: Were you always a writer?
 Did you have any other jobs, or did you just go straight into writing after school?